rayxis/w2-RayBeliveau-Portfolio/Readme.md

 Usage for this project is straightforward: Ensure the preceding steps in Installation have been followed, and visit the corresponding website within your browser.

+A live version of this can be viewed here: https://rayxis.github.io/w2-RayBeliveau-Portfolio/

 ## Screenshots

 ![Screenshot of completed website](./screenshots/Screenshot%202023-12-03%20at%2011.25.55%E2%80%AFPM.png)